Enrique Hernández (baseball): Boston Red Sox

 On February 2, 2021, Hernández signed a two-year, $14 million contract with the Boston Red Sox.
 He began the season as Boston's primary center fielder, while also seeing time at second base.
 On May 7, Hernández was placed on the 10-day injured list with a right hamstring strain.
 On May 17, he played for the Worcester Red Sox on a rehabilitation assignment.
 He hit two home runs in the game, including the first grand slam in the team's history.
 Hernández returned to Boston's lineup the following day.
 He was named the AL Player of the Week after hitting .400 with nine RBIs during July 19–25.
 Hernández missed several games from late August into early September due to being on the COVID-19 related injured list.
 Overall during the regular season, Hernández played in 134 games for Boston, batting .250 with 20 home runs and 60 RBIs.
 He also appeared in 11 postseason games, batting 20-for-49 (.408).
-On October 11, Hernandez hit a sacrifice fly in Game 4 of the ALDS to send the Red Sox to the American League Championship Series.
+On October 11, Hernández hit a sacrifice fly in Game 4 of the ALDS to send the Red Sox to the American League Championship Series.
 During the final three games of the Division Series and first two games of the League Championship Series, Hernández set a new MLB record for the most total bases in a five-game playoff span, with 34; it also set a new Red Sox franchise record for the most total bases in any five-game span.

 Hernández was Boston's starting center fielder for Opening Day in 2022.
 He missed the game of May 6 due to briefly being on the COVID-related list.
 On June 8, he was placed on the 10-day injured list due to a right hip flexor strain.
 On July 23, he was transferred to the 60-day injured list.
 He rejoined the team on August 16.
 On September 6, the Red Sox announced that Hernández signed a one-year, $10 million contract extension for the 2023 season.
 For the 2022 season, Hernández played in 93 games for Boston while batting .222 with six home runs and 45 RBIs.

 Prior to the 2023 season, with longtime shortstop Xander Bogaerts gone, Hernández emerged as a leader in the Red Sox clubhouse.
 He was involved in recruiting former Dodgers teammates Justin Turner and Kenley Jansen to Boston.
 With both the departure of Bogaerts, and the injury of Trevor Story, Hernández was named to be the Red Sox starting shortstop come opening day.
 After 46 games starting at shortstop, manager Alex Cora announced that the team was removing him from the position.
 At the time of the announcement, Hernández led the majors with 14 errors.
 However, multiple injuries for the Red Sox soon made them move Hernández back to the position, as well as some starts at second base.
 He played in 86 games for the Red Sox in 2023, batting .222 with 6 home runs and 31 RBI.